hyperonecom/h1-cli/docs/replica.md

 ## h1 replica tag add

-Add a tag to replica
+Add a tag to Replica

 ### Syntax